 Normal Separation Anxiety vs. Separation Anxiety Disorder

-Stress is common in children who are leaving their primary caregivers for the first time.
+It’s perfectly normal for children who are leaving their primary caregivers for the first time to be anxious.
 Normal instances of separation anxiety often take place when children go to childcare or school for the first time.
 As determined by the DSM-V, children must experience a minimum of one month of symptoms to be diagnosed with separation anxiety disorder.
 The developmental level of the child must be taken into consideration as well.

 Symptoms of Separation Anxiety In Children